The Development of Siberia and Far East

 At right: The Cape Pronge.

 On the other hand, in English and French there is a word of obscure origin prong "tooth, salience", therefore, most likely the name of the cape is based on this word.
 This name could have been given by English or French navigators or missionaries.
-However, the explorer of the Tatar Strait La Perouse reached only the De Castri Bay, located 175 km south of the Cape Pronge.
+However, the explorer of the Tatar Strait La Perouse reached only the De Castri Bay, located 175 km south of Cape Pronge.
 On the map of the sailing of La Perouse (see below), neither the Cape Pronge nor the Cape Jaore is marked, which implies that these names were given not by him.
 Investigating in 1797 the Tatar Strait William Broughton confirmed the erroneous opinion of La Perouse that Sakhalin is a peninsula.

 At left: A part of The chart of Lapérouse's discoveries in the Sea of Japan and Sea of Okhotsk Photo from Wikipedia.